 “Hartford has no right to come in and override local zoning and take away property rights,” New Canaan’s Roy Abramowitz told News 12 in May 2021.

 Even in South Norwalk, neighbors are worried about gentrification.
-To balance this, 10% of units in The Platform and The Shirt Factory Lofts next door are considered “affordable”.
+To balance this, 10% of units at The Platform and The Shirt Factory Lofts next door are reserved as “affordable”.
 And a block away, another $1 million is being spent on middle-income housing upgrades — with additional grants earmarked for the MLK Drive and Wall Street corridors.

 “The way to do that is to invest in neighborhoods — to help people who have lived there stay there,” said Mayor Harry Rilling (D-Norwalk).